Eurofins Scient (OTCMKTS:ERFSF) Shares Gap Down – Here’s Why

 Analyst Ratings Changes

-Several analysts recently issued reports on ERFSF shares.
-BNP Paribas Exane upgraded shares of Eurofins Scient to an “outperform” rating in a report on Monday, January 5th.
-Citigroup reissued a “neutral” rating on shares of Eurofins Scient in a research note on Monday, February 2nd.
-One analyst has rated the stock with a Buy rating and three have assigned a Hold rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Hold”.
+A number of research firms have recently commented on ERFSF.
+BNP Paribas Exane upgraded shares of Eurofins Scient to an “outperform” rating in a research report on Monday, January 5th.
+Citigroup reiterated a “neutral” rating on shares of Eurofins Scient in a research note on Monday, February 2nd.
+One research analyst has rated the stock with a Buy rating and three have assigned a Hold rating to the company.
+According to MarketBeat.com, the company has an average rating of “Hold”.

 Eurofins Scient Company Profile